Mount Prospect Dethatching Lawn Services

 Phone: (847) 392-6000

-Official Website: Mount Prospect Sustainability Programs
+Official Website: Mount Prospect Boards and Commissions

 Mount Prospect’s Implementation of Illinois Organic Waste Regulations for Dethatched Material